danhutsuliak/camera-recorder/README.md

 5. Re-recording: If you're not satisfied with the recorded video, click the "Re-record" button to discard the current video and start a new recording.
 Repeat the recording process until you're satisfied with the result.

-## Support

-If you encounter any issues, have questions, or would like to provide feedback, please contact our support team at support@camerarecorderapp.com.
-We are here to assist you and continually improve the app based on user feedback.

 ## License

 The Camera Recorder Web App is available under the MIT License.
 Feel free to modify and distribute the app following the terms and conditions of the license.